infinity-a11y/PhyloTrace/README.md

 <br>

-Create and customize sophisticated phylogenetic trees (Neighbour-Joining & UPGMA) or networks (Minimum-spanning) to visualize the underlying relationship between the isolates in your local database.
+Create and customize sophisticated hierarchic trees (Neighbour-Joining & UPGMA) or networks (Minimum-spanning) to visualize the underlying relationship between the isolates in your local database.
 The plots can be heavily modified and enriched with useful information e.g. by mapping previously added custom variables.
 The resulting visuals can be saved in multiple formats and even